JohnathonHutt/snail-kata-codewars-Ruby/README.md

-# snail-kata-codewars-Ruby
+a solution to the codewars kata snail in Ruby

-snail kata codewars in Ruby
+My solution to the kata Snail on www.codewars.com

-#My solution to the kata Snail on www.codewars.com
+This solution is considerably more verbose than many of the others but it was the first 4 kyu kata I've solved so I'm reasonably happy with it.
+I am posting it here for github practice.

-#This solution is considerably more verbose than many of the others but it was the first 4 kyu kata I've solved and I'm reasonably happy with it.
+#the problem

 Snail Sort